simidzija/LLM-Data-Pipeline/README.md

 ## 1. Crawling and Scraping
 The first step to obtaining LLM training data is to scrape text from the internet by crawling through webpages.
-I impemented a crawler and scraper for Wikipedia.
+I implemented a crawler and scraper for Wikipedia.
 The crawler starts with the seed urls located in [`config.yaml`](config/config.yaml).
 I used a single seed url, [List of Academic Fields](https://en.wikipedia.org/wiki/List_of_academic_fields), starting from which my program crawled and scraped 51,445 English language articles, totalling ~12 GB of unprocessed HTML data.